 This brings up an important topic!
 You should always ask questions at your local farmers markets!

-As I browsed through my farmers market for the first time this season, I was very pleased to notice that there really wasn’t a lot of produce out yet.
+As I browsed through my farmers market for the first time this season, I was very pleased to notice that there really wasn’t a lot of produce ready for market yet.